Most Popular Gold Coins & How Much Coins are Worth

 American Buffalo gold coins are a 24-karat bullion coin that have been on offer by the United States Mint since June 22, 2006.
 The coin’s design is based on the Indian Head nickel (also known as the Buffalo nickel) and features a Native American on its front and an American bison on the back.
 The coin weighs 1 Troy Ounce.

-While it has a face value of $50, this coin has the distinction of being the first pure 24-karat coin ever that the US Government has minted for the public.
-Due to both the coin’s popularity and the rapid rise in the price of gold since the creation of the coin, it’s metal value has sharply increased in just a few years.
+While it has a face value of $50, this coin has the distinction of being the first pure 24-karat gold coin ever that the US Government has minted for the public.
+Due to both the coin’s popularity and the rapid rise in how much gold coins are worth since the creation of the coin, it’s metal value has sharply increased in just a few years.
 The initial 2006 U.S. Mint price of the proof coin was $800.
 In 2007 the Mint proof coin was $899.95,$1,410.00 in 2009, and $2,010.00 in 2011.

 3) Canadian Maple Leaf Gold Coins

 Produced by the Royal Canadian Mint, the Canadian Maple Leaf gold coins are annually issued by the Government of Canada.
-As the name might suggest, this coin features the Canadian Maple leaf on it’s reverse display and on the front, Queen Elizabeth II of Canada.
+As the name might suggest, this gold coin features the Canadian Maple leaf on its reverse display and on the front, Queen Elizabeth II of Canada.

 While it has a face value of 50 Canadian dollars, the Gold Maple Leaf coin is special for being among the purest official bullion coins worldwide with some coins even having .99999 millesimal fineness (which incidentally is the purest type of gold currently produced).
 The standard version of the coin has a weight of 1 troy ounce, however, there are other sizes such as 1 gram, 1/25 troy ounce, 1/20 troy ounce, 1/10 troy ounce, 1/4 troy ounce, and 1/2 troy ounce.
 There also exists a 100 kg version of the coin with a purity of 99.999%, a nominal face value of $1 million and a metal value of over $3.5 million known as the “Big Maple Leaf”.